 - “Large Legal Fictions: Profiling Legal Hallucinations in Large Language Models.”
 2024.
 Journal of Legal Analysis 16(1): 64-93 (with Varun Magesh, Mirac Suzgun, and Daniel E. Ho).
 We show that popular AI tools like ChatGPT frequently “hallucinate,” or invent, false information about American case law, calling into question their ability to democratize access to justice.

 - “Chain Novel, or Markov Chain?
 Estimating the Authority of U.S. Supreme Court Case Law.”
 2024.
-Journal of Empirical Legal Studies 21(1): forthcoming.
+Journal of Empirical Legal Studies 21(4): 861-898.
 I show how modeling the network of U.S. Supreme Court case law as a Markov chain unlocks an intuitive estimator of case authority that outperforms existing approaches in a variety of validation tasks.

 - “The Dogma Within?
 Examining Religious Bias in Private Title VII Claims.”
 2021.
 Journal of Empirical Legal Studies 18(4): 742-764 (with Devan N. Patel and Matthew E.K.
 Hall).
 Examining an original dataset of private discrimination claims, we debunk the popular belief that judges’ religions cause them to decide cases in a distinctive way.